luisfmsonegrao/MedicalBot/README.md

   Deployment is automated with `Github Actions` on merging to `main`.

   Canary deployment is used to derisk depoyment of updates/new versions.
+50% of traffic is initially routed to the canary version, and if health checks are OK after 60 minutes, all traffic is shifted to canary version.
+If health checks are NOK, traffic is shifted back to previous version.